romwo32/CRNN-Captcha-Breaker/README.md

 # Captcha-Breaker
 Exploring various Deep Learning approaches to solve CAPTCHA-related challenges.
-This repository includes model implementations and evaluations for bypassing Text Recognition CAPTCHAs using neural networks like CNN, CRNN & LigthGBM. 🚀🔓
+This repository includes a model implementation and evaluation for bypassing Text Recognition CAPTCHAs using CRNN. 🚀🔓

 # What are Captchas?
 A CAPTCHA (Completely Automated Public Turing test to tell Computers and Humans Apart) is a type of challenge-response test used to determine whether the user is a human or a bot.
 It is commonly used on websites and online services to prevent automated programs (bots) from performing actions that could be harmful or undesirable, such as spamming, brute-force attacks, or data scraping.